 Motueka Community Volunteer Exchange

 This part of the website provides a way for volunteers and organisations to match their offerings and needs.
-You can also advertise to give, receive or swap free goods and services.
+Initially we provided pages for people to advertise the sorts of skills they offered, and for organisations to advertise their needs for helpers.

 [This was written in June 2010 by community board chairman David Ogilvie.]